nzpc/nzpc.github.io/content/register/index.md

 ---

 * Team registration will again be done through DOMjudge on contest day.
-* Reserve places for your teams:
+* Reserve places for your teams here after August 1st.

 ## Contest Documentation